timeplus-io/proton-rust-client/Handover.md

 - audit - security audit against a DB of all known vulnerabilities.
 Runs on every PR.
 Active by default.
 - linter / clippy - Checks against a massive database of known Rust lints.
 Runs on every PR.
 Active by default.
 - test - Runs all uni tests and all doc tests unless marked as no_run.
 Runs on every PR.
 Active by default.
 - release - auto release, disabled.
-See below.
+Once enabled, runs on every push to main.
+For configuration, see below.

 For a reference of Rust CI configs, please consult the documentation: